Pricing lawn care services: Lawn mowing pricing formula

 Many lawn care professionals prefer to price by the hour instead of lot size, as it gives a more accurate estimate of costs.

 Depending on where you’re working, you can charge anywhere from $25 to $60 an hour for lawn mowing.
-Be sure to account for your travel time and equipment prep work when charging per hour though.
+As well as accounting for the time needed to mow the lawn, be sure to account for your travel time and equipment prep work when charging per hour.

 Of course, pricing is more complicated than figuring out an hourly charge.
 So, let’s take a more in-depth look at how to price lawn mowing services.